rowolff/typescript-stuff/README.md

 - class properties are non-optional in ts!
 - static class properties: cannot be accessed by this (as they dont belong to instances of the class)
+- classes in ts automatically forming interfaces (which is why "implements" in class definitions refer to the implemented class as an interface)